SublimeCyborg/sublimecyborg.github.io/what-is-microdata-and-why-use-it-for-blogging.md

-Based on the search results and information provided, here's a summary of what microdata is and why you should use it for blogging:
+# What is microdata and why you should use it for blogging

-What is microdata?
+## What is microdata?

 Microdata is a form of structured data markup that can be embedded in HTML to provide additional context and meaning to web content.
 It uses a standardized vocabulary (often from Schema.org) to label specific elements on a webpage, making it easier for search engines to understand and interpret the content.

-Why use microdata for blogging:
+## Why use microdata for blogging?

 1. Enhanced Search Visibility:
    - Microdata helps search engines better understand and index your blog content.